panaversity/spec-kit-plus/docs-plus/readme.md

 * **Composable architectures** enabled modular, reusable agent systems
 * **Universal deployment platforms** simplified distributed system orchestration

-We stand at a transformative moment in software engineering.
-The convergence of nine simultaneous revolutions has created the conditions for a fundamental reimagining of how software is built:

-* **Frontier models crossed thresholds** in reasoning, tool use, and latency that make human-AI pair programming not just viable but often preferable
-* **Mainstream adoption** – Survey data shows AI tool usage among professional developers has shifted from experimental (minority) to default (overwhelming majority)
-* **AI coding agents emerged** as autonomous development partners through CLI interfaces
-* **Natural language specifications** became executable through AI interpretation
-* **Standardized protocols** (MCP) enabled universal tool integration
-* **Modern IDEs evolved** to support AI-native workflows
-* **Cloud-native infrastructure** matured into production-ready platforms
-* **Composable architectures** enabled modular, reusable agent systems
-* **Universal deployment platforms** simplified distributed system orchestration

 This document also outlines **AI-Driven Development (AIDD)**—a comprehensive methodology built on **The Nine Pillars** that transforms developers from code writers into specification engineers and system architects.

 ---